lmarkrol/lmarkrol/README.md

 - 🤝 Looking to collaborate on any developer located in **🇸🇬, 🇮🇩, 🇦🇺**

-- 👨‍🎨 Beside programming I also do great stuff like 2D&3D Graphic<br>&emsp;&nbsp;&nbsp; Design and Video Editing.
+- 👨‍🎨 Beside programming I also do great stuff like 2D&3D Graphic<br>&emsp;&nbsp;&nbsp; Design and Video Editing

 - 🤙 Reach me by 📫 <a href="mailto:markusrobertoo@gmail.com">[E-mail]</a>